 This term our topic is North America.
 We will start by learning how to use an 8 point compass and follow instructions to label all the states of North America.
 Then the children will work together in groups to research each state that Route 66 passes through.
 They will research the population, human and physical features of the landscape, climate and other key facts before considering any natural phenomena they may experience if they were on Route 66 and how this could affect them and the landscape.
 To finish the term the children will use this knowledge to help produce the magazine article about Route 66.

 This term we will begin by refreshing our place value knowledge and then we will move onto ‘Statistics’.
 The children will first collect, record and interpret data using bar charts and line graphs.
 Children will have the opportunity to investigate their own chosen questions and use ICT to present their data.

 Some important information for Year 5 parents/carers:

-- Children will be taking part in ukulele sessions with Mr Rooney.
+- Children will take part in weekly ukulele lessons on a Monday

 Year 5 teachers would like to encourage children to bring in water bottles and a piece of fruit for snack, if they wish.
 Book bags should be brought in everyday so children do not miss any opportunities to read to an adult.